24 min read

 Continuous improvement

 Procurement AI systems aren’t static — they get smarter over time.
 As AI tools process more data and receive feedback, they continuously refine their algorithms, becoming more accurate and efficient.
-This means AI for procurement can increasingly identify high-performing suppliers, predict demand with greater precision, and uncover inefficiencies in processes that might have gone unnoticed earlier.
+This means AI for procurement can identify high-performing suppliers with increasing success, predict demand with greater precision, and uncover inefficiencies in processes that might have gone unnoticed earlier.

 Take supplier selection, for example.
-Early in its use, AI might highlight suppliers based on basic criteria like cost and delivery times.
+Early in its use, AI might highlight suppliers considering just basic criteria like cost and delivery times.
 However, as the system learns more about each supplier’s performance, it can factor in nuances like quality consistency or customer service reliability, providing even more precise recommendations.

 Similarly, generative AI in procurement improves over time by learning from past data.
 Initially, it may draft basic documents like purchase orders or supplier contracts using standard templates.
 As gen AI in procurement processes more data, it becomes capable of generating more complex, customized documents, such as contract clauses that reflect updated pricing models, supplier performance, or changing procurement conditions.